tatsunidas/RadiomicsJ/README.md

 3D based radiomics features are calculated by using both series of images and series of masks.
 Masks are sharing voxel size and geometry with a paired image.

+#### Aggregation for textures

+RadiomicsJ aggregates by a mean value for each angles (3D, averaging) to compute GLCM, GLRLM features on 3D configration.

 #### (Optional) 2D basis

 In almost cases, meanings of 2D features included in 3D fetures, that is inducing correlation sometimes.